llefranc/42_exam_rank_04/README.md

 of your main when testing this).
 You should have only stdin, stdout and stderr open (respectively 1u, 2u and 3u).

 Tests /bin/cat "|" /bin/ls and /bin/cat /dev/urandom "|" /usr/bin/head -c 10 should work like in bash.
-Looks SIGPIPE signal for more information.
+Look SIGPIPE signal for more information.

 - Here is the [subject][1]